-My counselling and supervision practice is pluralistic in approach with a strong emphasis on mindfulness as well as the Person Centred and Experiential approaches to counselling.
-I also have training in using CBT skills and in working with Eating Disorders.
-A large part of my counselling work to date, has been in helping young people deal with emotional challenges of academic and educational life and with developing a sense of self at times of transition and change.
+A large part of my counselling work has been in helping young people deal with the emotional challenges of academic life while developing a sense of self at times of transition and change.

 My practice is about helping clients to find ways to make sense of how they are feeling; to create meaning when life is confusing and to live more authentically by finding a match between feelings and self-expression.